hamza-tar93/cyber-toolkit/README.md

 SHA-512

 A Case Study in Prompt Engineering
 This project serves as a practical example of building a complete web application using prompt engineering.
-The entire development process, from the initial concept to the final UI bug fixes, was achieved by giving clear, specific, and iterative instructions to an AI assistant (Google's Gemini).
+The entire development process, from the initial concept to the final UI bug fixes, was achieved by giving clear, specific, and iterative instructions to an AI assistant (Claude).

-The process involved:

-Initial Scoping: Defining the core features and target audience (a toolkit for developers).

-Technology Stack Definition: Specifying a client-side-only application using HTML, CSS (Tailwind), and vanilla JavaScript, suitable for deployment on GitHub Pages.

-Iterative Development & Debugging: Providing direct feedback on the AI-generated code, including screenshots of UI bugs, to guide the AI toward a polished and fully functional final product.

-This demonstrates a key modern development workflow: using AI as a collaborative partner to rapidly prototype and build applications.